-Sarah Goode: ‘Dateline’–Missing Mom Found Dead In Woods, Killed By Dante Taylor
+‘Dateline’: Missing Mom Sarah Goode Found Dead In Woods, Killed By Dante Taylor

 A Party Leads To Wicked Deeds

 What law enforcement investigators needed to do next was to retrace her steps in the days before her murder.
-They learned that Sarah Goode had attended a party, where she met a man named Dante Taylor, an ex-marine who had just arrived home from the military.
+They learned that Sarah Goode had attended a party, where she met a man named Dante Taylor, an ex-Marine who had just arrived home from the military.
 According to people at the party, she met up with Dante Taylor and exchanged communication with him by cell phone.
 After that, she was never seen alive again.

 Prosecutors alleged that Sarah Goode made a deadly mistake that night by meeting up with Dante Taylor.
 Taylor ended up raping Sarah and beating her so brutally that she was left with metal inside of her skull and 40 stab wounds to the head, chest, and legs.
 Newsday reported Assistant District Attorney Janet Albertson’s words during her opening statements.